AICRA-Projects/ESP-Mesh-Network/README.md

 painlessMesh is designed to be used with Arduino, but it does not use the Arduino WiFi libraries, as we were running into performance issues (primarily latency) with them.
 Rather the networking is all done using the native esp32 and esp8266 SDK libraries, which are available through the Arduino IDE.
 Hopefully though, which networking libraries are used won’t matter to most users much as you can just include painlessMesh.h, run the init() and then work the library through the API.

 #### painlessMesh is not IP networking
 painlessMesh does not create a TCP/IP network of nodes.
 Rather each of the nodes is uniquely identified by its 32bit chipId which is retrieved from the esp8266/esp32 using the system_get_chip_id() call in the SDK.
 Every node will have a unique number.
-Messages can either be broadcast to all of the nodes on the mesh, or sent specifically to an individual node which is identified by its `nodeId.
+Messages can either be broadcast to all of the nodes on the mesh, or sent specifically to an individual node which is identified by its nodeId.

-#### Installation
+## Installation
+painlessMesh is included in both the Arduino Library Manager and the platformio library registry and can easily be installed via either of those methods.